Tarnedge

 Josh having a cuddle...

-Next, since winter is once more upon us, I'd like to take the opportunity to remind you all about the dangers of flooded or frozen streams and rivers.
+At this point, I'd like to take the opportunity to remind you all about the dangers of flooded or frozen streams and rivers.
 There are any number of people who will tell you not to go into a flooded river or onto ice to rescue a dog, but the really important thing to remember is PREVENTION.
 Don't take your dog near rivers in flood or near frozen ponds, canals or rivers.
 And if you do have to walk them in these dangerous areas, do keep them on a lead.

-One of my own dogs - old Kizzie - decided to try to cross a flooded drainage ditch whilst out on a moor last season.
+One of my own dogs - old Kizzie - decided to try to cross a flooded drainage ditch whilst out on a moor a few years back.
 Not a particularly dangerous thing you would think - no overhanging branches or roots and only six feet wide at the most - but unbeknownst to me, there was a heap of tangled undergrowth beneath the foaming water, and Kizzie got pulled into and under it.
 Knowing the water could only be four feet deep at the most, I jumped in to pull her out and very nearly got dragged under myself.
 The power of the water swept my feet out from underneath me and left me floundering with my arms wrapped round a four inch diameter pole that spanned the ditch.
 Fortunately, I was able to reach down into the water with one hand and haul Kizzy out and then to drag myself along the pole to where I could clamber out afterwards.
 I was soaked through from head to toe and more than a little shaken though.
 I'll show these ditches a lot more respect in future.

-On another death wish in January last year, I was faced with watching somebody else's dog drown whilst trapped in a frozen river.
+On another death wish a few of years ago, I was faced with watching somebody else's dog drown whilst trapped in a frozen river.
 The dog had been off the lead and had attempted to run across the ice to the other side.
 Unfortunately there are often patches of thinner ice in the centre of a river where the current is strongest, and this weaker ice cracked beneath the dog's weight leaving it trapped in the freezing water right in the middle of the river.
 The poor animal managed to break a path through some of this thinner ice but was unable to clamber onto the thicker, harder ice that stretched from the bank outwards for some ten to fifteen feet.
 As exhaustion and cold got the better of it, the dog stopped even trying to climb out, and just paddled pathetically backwards and forwards down its little channel of broken ice.
-Fortunately, Abigail and I had all our dogs on leads and we were able to use the half a dozen or so leads, looped together, to make a long rope so that I could crawl out across the ice with the rope attached to me and haul the dog out.
+Fortunately, my daughter, Abigail and I had all our dogs on leads and we were able to use the half a dozen or so leads, looped together, to make a long rope so that I could crawl out across the ice with the rope attached to me and haul the dog out.

 Don't try this at home!